CSFM93/NearPlayGround/Readme.md

 Make sure you have Node.js and all Rust dependencies for Near smart contract development before running the following commands.

-Install pm2 ,Clone the repository and navigate to the `client` directory:
+Install pm2 ,Clone the repository and navigate to the `clientV3` directory:

 ```bash
 npm i -g pm2